Labelbox/labelbox-python/README.md

 [![SLSA 3](https://slsa.dev/images/gh-badge-level3.svg)](https://slsa.dev)

 # Labelbox

-Labelbox is a powerful data-centric AI platform that empowers enterprises to develop, optimize, and leverage AI to solve complex problems and drive innovation in their products and services.

 With Labelbox, enterprises can easily curate and annotate data, generate high-quality human feedback data for computer vision and language models, evaluate and improve model performance, and automate tasks by seamlessly combining AI and human-centric workflows.
 The academic and research community also relies on Labelbox for cutting-edge AI research and experimentation.

 Visit [Labelbox](http://labelbox.com/) for more information.